 One cannot say enough about business optimization and waste management.
 It is a need in every business to create optimized work processes in every task, and thereby reduce waste.
 Big data allows organizations to improve their work processes by keeping track of records, perform data analysis, and implement improvements.

 In an article, World Oil elaborates on cost reduction due to the implementation of big data technologies.
-Various companies in the oil, gas and construction industries can hugely benefit from these changes.
+Various companies in the oil, gas and construction industry can hugely benefit from these changes.

 The effective use of digital technologies can reduce cost expenditures to up to 20% and cut upstream by 3-5%

-Big data has entered one of the most oldest and biggest industry and has decided to stay.
-The construction industry has made significant progress with big data tech.
-The following are the main ways through which big data has improved the current structure in the construction industry:
+Big data has entered construction and it’s here to stay.
+In the course of the last years, the building sector has made significant progress in regard to big data tech.
+The following are the main ways in which big data has helped the industry so far:

 Keep track of time and better management